-Biblical Archaeology Review articles have been used in a variety of settings, from Bible study groups to Ivy League classrooms.
-Most of our readers enjoy BAR in their homes, learning about a subject that they are passionate about.
+Biblical Archaeology Review articles have been used in a variety of settings—from Bible study groups to Ivy League classrooms.
+Most of our readers enjoy BAR in their homes, learning about a subject dear to them.

-The readers of Biblical Archaeology Review are a generally adult, well-educated audience.
+The readers of Biblical Archaeology Review are generally an adult, well-educated audience.
 Our subscribers are mostly college-educated professionals, many with graduate degrees.
 Users of the BAS website and Facebook page are more diverse, with audiences of all age groups from across the planet.
-The allure of Biblical and archaeological scholarship tends attracts a mature audience, but the digital editions will bring our best features into the hands of the enthusiastic new generation of Biblical Archaeology Society members.
+The allure of Biblical and archaeological scholarship tends to attract a mature audience, yet our digital editions bring our best features into the hands of the enthusiastic new generation of Biblical Archaeology Society members.

-- ARCHAEOLOGICAL VIEWS: A different archaeologist or scholar writes on archaeological methods, theories or debates for each issue.
+- Archaeological Views: Archaeologists write a column on archaeological methods, theories or debates for each issue.